-Commissioned psychosocial support services may play a role in improving effective utilisation of the mainstream mental and physical health services.
-Improving the functional capacity and stability across people's domains of life will be central to the recovery focused service delivery.
-Commissioned services will have strong linkages to their local community, appropriate assessment processes, clear referral pathways (including to mainstream and clinical) and provide a person-centred service to individuals.
+Commissioned psychosocial support services play a role in assisting individuals to effectively utilise mainstream mental and physical health services.
+Commissioned services will have strong links to their local community, appropriate assessment processes, and clear referral pathways (including mainstream and clinical services).

-Services delivered will include a range of non-clinical supports which might be provided at an individual or a group level with a strong recovery focus, trauma-informed, and delivered in accordance with the National Standards for Mental Health Services 2010 and the National Practice Standards for the Mental Health Workforce 2013.
+Services delivered will include a range of non-clinical support, which might be provided at an individual or a group level, with a strong recovery focus.

-It is anticipated that the cohort being targeted through this initiative will generally require less intensive and possibly shorter-term psychosocial support than the service offer provided through programs transitioning to the NDIS.
+Individuals targeted through this initiative generally require less intensive and shorter-term psychosocial support than services provided within the NDIS.
 The support will be provided at times when it is most needed, rather than on an ongoing basis.
 Ideally services will be embedded within or linked to clinical services to support an integrated team approach to meeting the needs of people with severe mental illness, and form part of a multi-agency care plan.